Jose Zulueta: Later political career

 Zulueta in 1959 was elected governor of his native province of Iloilo.
 Later, he was from 1969 to 1972 again delegate on behalf of the first constituency of Iloilo.

 During the Marcos administration, he was made the Presidential Consultant on Local Government.
 In November 1967, he began campaigning for the reelection of president Marcos in the 1969 presidential election.

 He is among the few Filipinos included in the World Biography, 1948 edition and in the International Who's Who, 1952 edition.

-Personal life
+Personal life and legacy

 Zulueta was married to Soledad B. Ramos.
 His brother, Francisco Zulueta, also served as a Senator.
+A major road called J.C.
+Zulueta St. in Oton, Iloilo is named after him.